platz1de/Waterlogging/README.md

   - stairs and slabs can be used to restrict waterflow
 - tripwires and some redstone components can be waterlogged by flowing water, no longer being destroyed
 - automatic removal of invalid waterlogged blocks (produced by other plugins)
+- snowlog small plants by placing snow layers on them or snow layers falling on them

 Note: Entity movement caused by flowing water logged blocks is NOT implemented and probably never will.